Makpoc/gomigen/README.md

 	mw.hook.OnExit(ctx, methodInfo, nil)
 	return res0
 }
 ```

-All hooks accept a `Context` they can extract values from as well as `MethodInfo`, containing
+All hook methods accept a `Context` they can extract values from as well as `MethodInfo`, containing
 information about the method being invoked.
-Some hooks accept additional parameters also
-return a value.
-These are covered below.

 If the Interface method accepts a `context.Context` as its first parameter it will be passed
 to all hooks and the wrapped method.
 If the first parameter is not a context, a
-`context.Background()` context will be instantiated and passed to all hooks instead.
+`context.Background()` context will be instantiated and passed to all hook methods instead.

-### OnEntry
+#### OnEntry

 ```go
 OnEntry(context.Context, MethodInfo) context.Context
 ```

-This hook is called just before the wrapped method is called.
+This hook method is called just before the wrapped method is invoked.

-It returns a `context` that is passed to the rest of the hooks as well as to the
+It returns a `context` that is passed to the `OnExit` hook methods as well as to the
+wrapped method (if it accepts a context as its first argument).
+Hook implementations can
-wrapped method.
-Hook implementations can use this to store and communicate values
+use this to store and communicate values within a method call context (e.g. span
-within a method call context (e.g. span start/end, processing duration etc.)
+start/end, processing duration etc.)

-### OnExit
+#### OnExit

 ```go
 mw.hook.OnExit(context.Context, MethodInfo, error)
 ```

-This hook is called right after the wrapped method returns.
+This hook method is called right after the wrapped method returns.
 If the wrapped
-method's last return parameter was of type `error` it is passed to the OnExit
+method's last return parameter is of type `error` it is passed to the OnExit
 method.
-If not - OnExit gets nil.
+If not - the error parameter is set to `nil`.

 # Usage